antoinemansour7/VehiQ/Sprint 1/Meeting_Minutes/Matter_Sprint1_meeting2_Feb7.md

 ## Next Steps:
 - set up the wiki and uniform the documentation

-The meeting was adjourned at 12:30 PM.
+<br>The meeting was adjourned at 12:30 PM.